Search Articles

 City, State

-Making changes to a will
+Making Changes to a Will

-If you want to make changes to a will, do not mark up the will by hand, even if you have only small changes to make.
+At some point, you may have good reason to make adjustments to your will.
+For example, you may have finalized a divorce, or a close loved one to whom you hoped to leave your property died suddenly.
+Whatever the case is, do not mark up your will by hand, even if you have only small changes to make.
 A court could take a marked-up will as a sign that you intended to revoke the will.
-If you want to make a change, contact an attorney who can draft an amendment to the will (called a codicil).

 Created date: 03/07/2008